If you are due to be on shift and take industrial action

 Refusal of leave

 Employers should not refuse your leave due to strike action.
-We have been informed of some trusts in England seeking to blanket reject requests for annual leave from junior doctors.

 It is in the interest of trusts to safeguard the health and wellbeing of their staff and ensure the continued safety of patients by allowing junior doctors to take their full annual leave.
 This is also in the best interests of the junior doctors themselves.